CoreElectronics/CE-PiicoDev-Transceiver-MicroPython-Module/README.md

-# PiicoDev® Radio MicroPython Module
+# PiicoDev® Transceiver MicroPython Module

 This is the firmware repo for the [Core Electronics PiicoDev® Radio](https://core-electronics.com.au/catalog/product/view/sku/CE08757)